mariagranell/establishment_grooming_exchanges/README.md

 This script processes the original focal data collected in the field (`Clean_focal.csv`) and extracts the relevant information for this study, creating `Focal_per_male_total.csv`.
 First, it filters the data for the males included in this study (see methods in the manuscript) and calculates the grooming duration of each interaction.
 Additionally, it defines the duration of a grooming bout.

-The script relies on Clean_focal.csv, which contains four years of focal data collection in the IVP.
+The script relies on Clean_focal.csv, which contains two years of focal data collection in the IVP.
 This dataset is not publicly available due to data sensitivity, but access may be granted upon request.

 ## 1_Grooming_reciprocity_breakpoint